Louisa May Merrifield: Trial

 Professor J. N. Webster was called as an expert witness on behalf of the Merrifields and he stated that, in his opinion, Ricketts had not died from poisoning but from the necrosis of the liver.
-However, the damage was already done and, after deliberating for just six hours, the jury found Louisa Merrifield guilty of murder and sentenced her to death by hanging.
+However, the damage was already done and, after deliberating for just six hours, the jury found Louisa Merrifield guilty of murder and the judge sentenced her to death by hanging.
 The judge described her crime "as wicked and cruel a murder as I ever heard tell of."
 On the other hand, the jury was unable to reach a verdict on Alfred Merrifield, whom the judge described as a "tragic simpleton" and he was acquitted and eventually released from prison.

 The evidence against the Merrifields was largely circumstantial, but what little there was had been exacerbated by Louisa's actions and her boasts of an inheritance while Ricketts was still living.
 It had been Louisa who had called the doctor to verify that Ricketts was well enough to sign a new will and it was she who had called the doctors out claiming Ricketts was near to death when she was actually just unwell.
 When Louisa accused Ricketts of bedding Alfred, the judge called her "a vulgar and stupid woman with a very dirty mind."
 He claimed that if the accusation is true, it is more likely that Alfred Merrifield was sexually abusing Ricketts.
 These incidents were used to demonstrate her guilt but Alfred's innocence.
 However, Alfred Merrifield had the same motives and opportunities as his wife: it may have been Alfred who had bought the Rodine, it was Alfred who refused to contact the solicitor when Ricketts wanted to write the Merrifields out of her will saying it "was too far for him", and Alfred who refused the doctor admittance to attend on the ailing Ricketts by pushing the dining table against the sick-bed while he ate his lunch.

 The anti-death penalty campaigner Violet Van der Elst petitioned the Home Secretary David Maxwell Fyfe by letter to commute Louisa's death sentence to life in prison.
 She wrote:

 The husband ... posed as a kindly and simple old man, never spoke – and it seemed as if this old man had been made use of by his wife and had been made to do things under her stronger will.
 This was not true; he was a cunning old man acting a part in court, but if one could judge of the two people, I would consider that the old man was the most guilty ...
 He never troubles about his wife being condemned to death.
 He thinks, to look well he will take her a few flowers, but she can see through him and refused to see him.